-Carnforth School is fully committed to safeguarding and promoting the welfare of all of our children.
+Carnforth School is fully committed to safeguarding and promoting the welfare of all children.
 We expect every member of staff and all visitors to share our commitment as the health and safety of our children is paramount.

 What is Safeguarding?

 At Carnforth School we consider the safeguarding of children to be our most important priority.
 Children need to feel safe, cared for and valued in order to learn and thrive.
-In school we follow the guidance set out in ‘Keeping Children Safe in Education’ which states that Safeguarding and promoting the welfare of children is defined as:
+In school we follow the guidance set out in ‘Keeping Children Safe in Education’ (KCSIE), which states that Safeguarding and promoting the welfare of children is defined as:

-- protecting children from maltreatment
+- Protecting children from maltreatment

-- preventing impairment of children’s mental and physical health or development
+- Preventing the impairment of children’s mental and physical health or development

-- ensuring that children grow up in circumstances consistent with the provision of safe and effective care
+- Ensuring that children grow up in circumstances consistent with the provision of safe and effective care

-- taking action to enable all children to have the best outcomes
+- Taking action to enable all children to have the best outcomes

 To ensure the above guidelines are followed we take action to enable all children to have the best outcomes through our safeguarding measures regardless of their age, culture, physical needs, gender, language, racial origin, religious beliefs and sexual identity.
 In order to do this we have clear procedures in place to ensure that disclosures or allegations are taken seriously, recorded correctly and investigated.